-(101) weil (es) beschlossen wurde, die Steuern zu erhöhen. as it decided became the taxes to raise 'It was decided to raise the taxes.'
+(99) weil (es) beschlossen wurde, die Steuern zu erhöhen. as it decided became the taxes to raise 'It was decided to raise the taxes.'

-In the examples in (102a, b) involving control into an adjunct clause, the version with the CP-placeholder pronoun is strongly preferred.
-This indicates that the extraposed infinitive CP cannot itself control PRO and that 'es' stands semantically for the embedded CP-proposition:
+In the examples in (100a, b) involving control into an adjunct clause, the version with the CP-placeholder pronoun is strongly preferred.
+This indicates that 'es' stands semantically for the embedded CP proposition:

-(102) a. ??weil beschlossen wurde [ohne PRO_i bekannt gemacht zu werden], as decided became without known made to become [die Steuern zu erhöhen]i the taxes to raise b. weil es_i beschlossen wurde [ohne PRO_i bekannt gemacht zu werden], as it decided became without known made to become [die Steuern zu erhöhen]i the taxes to raise

-'It was decided without being made public to raise the taxes.'
+(100) a. ??weil beschlossen wurde [ohne PRO_i bekannt gemacht zu werden], as decided became without known made to become [die Steuern zu erhöhen]; the taxes to raise b. weil es; beschlossen wurde [ohne PRO; bekannt gemacht zu werden], it decided became without known made to become [die Steuern zu erhöhen]; the taxes to raise 'It was decided without being made public to raise the taxes.'

 In sum, there are several arguments supporting our claim that the pronominal element in examples as in (82a) is not a true expletive, but a CP-placeholder that is base-generated in the internal argument position.
-In languages without impersonal passives, this CP-placeholder is obligatorily moved to the structural subject position Spec,TP under passivization.
+In languages without impersonal passives, this CP-placeholder is obligatorily moved to the structural subject position Spec,TP under passivization.29